Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 For integers division result by zero is undefined, for floating point types result is ±infinity or ``NaN``.

 **************************************
-*bitwise operations for integer types*
+*Bitwise operations for integer types*
 **************************************

 For values of integer types following bitwise operations may be used: